Support Pronuncian!

 The second reason that this is an exciting podcast is because it is first in a set of podcasts about sentence stress and the rhythm of spoken English.
 It is a bit too detailed to be able to cover all in one podcast, so I'm going to spend 2 or 3 weeks on it.

 I've talked about the rhythm of English before during the podcasts on contractions and reduced pronouns.
-Those were episodes number 12, 13, and 16.
+Those were episodes numbers 12, 13, and 16.
 But this podcast finally gets into some specifics about how to deal with sentence stress.

 Think about sentence stress as simply saying the most important words of a sentence at a different pitch, or a little bit louder, or for a little bit longer than the other words of the sentence.